sarabaftab/VantixAI/README.md

 <p align="center">
   <img src="/assets/logo_vantixai.png" alt="VantixAI Banner"/>
 </p>

 # VantixAI

 Welcome to the official public repository for **VantixAI**.

-> VantixAI builds cutting-edge AI solutions tailored to solve real-world problems in [industry/domain].
+> VantixAI builds cutting-edge AI solutions tailored to solve real-world problems for the local businesses.

 🔒 **Note:** The source code is private due to the sensitive and proprietary nature of our work.
 This repository serves as a public-facing overview of VantixAI.